hphelion/documentation/mc.compute.networks.manage-routers.md

 ##Attaching an interface to a router## {#Attaching}

-To attach an interface to a router, you must first open the (router details](/mc/compute/networks/view-router) screen.
-You can, in the `Manage` column, select the `Options` button for the router you wish to view the details of and click the `Router Details` item:
+To attach an interface to a router, you must first open the [router details](/mc/compute/networks/view-router) screen.
+In the `Manage` column, select the `Options` button for the router you wish to view the details of and click the `Router Details` item:

 <img src="media/launch-router-details.png" width="580" alt="" />

-You can also launch the router details screen by, in the `Router Name` column,  clicking on the name of the router you wish to view the details of.
+You can also launch the router details screen by, in the `Router Name` column,  clicking the name of the router you wish to view the details of.

 In the router details screen, in the `Attach Interface` rolling menu, select the interface you wish to attach, then click the `Attach` button.